 This is the story of the birth of wine in America.
 Political propaganda, sadly, has advanced well beyond the tactics Leon Adams used which are almost standard guerrilla marketing these days.
 Remember, what sets Leon Adams apart from clever marketers is compulsion to keep doing it and satisfaction from the game he played.
 It was more than a pay check.
 He employed people we would think of simply as marketers executing ideas described above.

-Politics has taken a dark turn towards blind siding so many with the concept that distraction is the new censorship.
+Politics has taken a dark turn towards blind siding so many with the concept that distraction is the new censorship (Idea courtesey Zeynep Tufekci).
 This play book creates room for a whole new group of sacrificial personalities.
 They will say horrible stuff they do not care about to create spectacles that eat up finite time or specifically distract from other controversies while time marches on.
 Ann Coulter would be a prime example.
-Any minute you devote to her hollow words is time you will not spend advancing your understanding of economics and wow does it add up.
+Any minute you devote to her hollow words is time you will not spend advancing your understanding of economics and wow does time add up.
 So much hate is actually based on simple economic misconceptions.
-This ilk has odd pathological issues and get secured the promise once they sacrifice themselves to live out their days in ivory towers and gated communities.
+This personality ilk has odd pathological issues and gets secured the promise, once they sacrifice themselves, to live out their days in ivory towers and gated communities.
 They are guaranteed no consequences.
 At the moment we do not know how to properly categorize or quarantine these characters.

 We owe Leon Adams a lot of gratitude for the effort he put in to jump starting the wine industry in America.
 In the comparisons I draw, my aim is simply to note a personality type.
 Depending on what they latch on to, they can have positive impacts on society or the very negative we are seeing recently.
 We are so fortunate Leon Adams aimed his boundless energy and creativity at something positive.